Submitted by on

 Level 5: Optimizing

-• Security as part of overall organizational culture
+• Cybersecurity is part of the overall organizational culture

 CMMC Framework Brings Positive Changes to DoD Supply Chain

-While some organizations initially see frameworks as another tedious item on an already long to-do list, most come to see the CMMC framework as a benefit that extends beyond meeting requirements for the DoD.
+While some organizations initially see frameworks as a time-consuming item on an already long to-do list, most come to see the CMMC framework as a benefit that extends beyond meeting the DoD’s requirements.
 The CMMC framework is widely seen as a powerful tool in IT and security teams’ ongoing efforts to defend their organizations against persistent cyber threats.
-In addition, the fact that the CMMC framework is aligned with other government guidelines (e.g., NIST SP 800-171, NIST SP 800-172, and 48 CFR 52.204-21 or FAR 52.204-21) is helpful.
+In addition, the fact that the CMMC framework is aligned with proven governmental standards (e.g., NIST SP 800-171, NIST SP 800-172, and 48 CFR 52.204-21, or FAR 52.204-21) gives it credibility.
 This alignment and the organization of the CMMC framework have won it support and praise from users and industry experts alike.

 Egnyte has experts ready to answer your questions.
 For more than a decade, Egnyte has helped more than 16,000 customers with millions of customers worldwide.